Lacto-ovo vegetarianism: Religion

 In Indian religions like Hinduism and Buddhism, most individuals are either raised as ovo-lacto vegetarians or lacto vegetarians.

 However, consumption of egg is not considered a part of vegetarian diet in India, as egg is an animal-product that gives birth to the next generation of that species.
-Those who consume egg, while not consuming other non-vegetarian products (such as fish and meat), refer to themselves as 'eggitarians'.
+Those who consume egg, while not consuming other non-vegetarian products (such as fish and meat), refer to themselves as 'eggetarians'.

 The Bible Christian Church was a Christian vegetarian sect founded by William Cowherd in 1809.
 Cowherd was one of the philosophical forerunners of the Vegetarian Society founded in 1847.
 The Bible Christian Church promoted the use of eggs, dairy and honey as God's given food per "the promised land flowing with milk and honey" (Exodus 3:8).

 Many Seventh-day Adventist followers are ovo-lacto vegetarians and have recommended a vegetarian diet, which may include milk products and eggs, since late 19th century.